Kajabi/sage-lib/README.md

 ### `start` :star:

-Continually compiles packages on changes and starts the applications
+Continually compiles packages on changes and starts the applications.

 - To visit the primary documentation site: http://localhost:4000/
 - To visit the Storybook (React components) site: http://localhost:4100/